JiaweiTong1/Password-evaluation-/README.md

 ### Major Challenges
 Facing to challenges is part of my learning process.
 In this project, I face to several challenges that help to strength my coding skills.
-I would believe the hardest part is to starts everything.
+I would believe the hardest part is to start everything.

 In the beginning of this project, I need to break down complex functions into smaller and more manageable functions, which can improve readability and maintainability.
 I utilize regular expressions, which is 're' module.
 It is a challenge for me because its syntax and patterns.
-Also, I write unit tests for each functions.
+Also, I write unit tests for each function.
 It was hard to think about the edge tests.
 The last part of challenge is to call all the functions in the main().
 It took me much more time to figure out how to call those functions and make them turn out to be what I expected for.